Category Development / EMEA / 2018–2024

 Disndat contributed not only to curation, but to the operating logic behind the category.
 This included helping define how the department could be structured, presented, and scaled within the auction house.

-Three auctions per year were developed, each with aggregate lot values of around £2 million, alongside broader contributions to flagship sales across the wider business.
+Three auctions per year were developed, each with aggregate lot values of around £2 million, with additional support across selected flagship Sotheby’s sales.

 3 Auctions per Year